Solar Power Off-Grid

 How does off-grid solar power work?

-- The electricity generated is then fed via a power controller into a bank of batteries that store the power to be used when required.
+- The electricity generated is fed via a power controller into a bank of batteries that store the power to be used when required.

 - The power can then converted to mains electricity by a stand-alone inverter, or if you have DC appliances, the power can be used directly from the batteries.